menaaziz27/menaaziz27/README.md

 - 🎓 &nbsp; Studying Computer Science and Web Development.
 - 💻 &nbsp; Learning more about Backend Web Development, Flutter and JavaScript.
 - ❤️ &nbsp; Love typing a clean and reusable code.
-- 🤓 &nbsp; If I'm not coding now, so I'm sleeping or maybe exploring a new technology.
+- 🤓 &nbsp; If I'm not coding now, so I'm asleep or maybe exploring a new technology.

 <!-- - ✍️ &nbsp; Eager to type a clean and reusable code. -->